 How is Your Gut Causing Brain Symptoms?

-Certainly there are some psychological conditions that do not originate from gut imbalances alone.
-Post Traumatic Stress Disorder, Bipolar Disorder, and other major conditions have significant genetic and environmental components.
-Medication and certain therapies might be necessary in addition to fixing the gut in order to maintain a high quality of life.
-However, the vast majority of psychological complaints suffered by the general population such as brain fog, anxiety, depression, mood swings, and concentration issues are rooted in neurotransmitter imbalances that begin in the gut.
+That’s because the vast majority of psychological complaints begin in the gut.
+Brain fog, anxiety, depression, mood swings, and concentration issues are rooted in neurotransmitter imbalances.
 So how do these imbalances occur?
-Most people can attribute their symptoms to one or both of these causes: infections, and food sensitivities.
+Most people can attribute their symptoms to one or both of these causes: infections and food sensitivities.

 1. Infections in the Gut

 The two most common infections include Candida or yeast overgrowth and small intestinal bacterial overgrowth (SIBO).
 The good bacteria that keep yeast levels in check can get out of balance, allowing the yeast to become too numerous.
 This can happen from taking a round of antibiotics or drinking too much alcohol.
 Eating a diet high in refined carbohydrates, or using birth control pills over the long term can also have an impact.

 The yeast then coats the lining of your intestinal tract and suppresses your ability to make or secrete serotonin.
 Candida or yeast also affects your brain and mood function by producing chemicals that are directly toxic to the brain.
 This is why so many of my patients who have Candida overgrowth complain of brain fog, poor memory, and depression or anxiety.

 These common symptoms are not life-threatening, but they are undoubtedly distressing.
 By treating or killing the yeast, I’ve seen anxiety, depression, brain fog, attention, and concentration issues disappear entirely.